Relevance of Evidence in a Personal Injury Case in Texas

 But the court may admit this evidence for another purpose, such as impeachment or-if disputed-proving ownership, control, or the feasibility of precautionary measures.
 The need for community safety is the basis for Rule 407.

 If a defendant fixed an unsafe situation, Rule 407 prevents the information from being used against the defendant unless the defendant has raised issues that make the remedial repair relevant.
-An example would be if a defendant added a safety feature after the incident to prevent other accidents.
+An example would be if a defendant after a construction accident added a safety feature after the incident to prevent other accidents.
 Generally, that would be inadmissible.
 But if the defendant claimed the safety feature was present at the time of the accident, the evidence of adding it later should be admitted.
 Or if the defendant claimed it had no right to remedy the dangers, when it did, that evidence should be acknowledged.

 Relevance Rulings Hard for Non-lawyers